pajicadvance/simple-smithing-overhaul/README.md

 - Renaming items no longer costs any XP levels.
 - Anvils are now twice as less likely to get damaged during use.
 - Removed "Too Expensive!" prompt, now allowing you to perform actions that cost more than 40 XP levels.
+- Anvils no longer get destroyed when they break, and instead turn into a Broken Anvil which cannot be used.
+- Right clicking an anvil with an iron block repairs it by one stage.

 ## Grindstone Improvements